josephbeuysmum/Dertisch/README.md

 	class SomeViewController: FZViewController {}

 ViewControllers are the only classes in `Filzanzug` to utilise inheritance, each `Filzanzug` ViewController being required to extend the `FZViewController` class.
 This is because Swift view components are already built on multiple layers on inheritance, so there is nothing more to be lost by using inheritance.
-The rest of the library though, uses `protocol`s and `extension`s exclusively.
+The rest of the library, uses `protocol`s and `extension`s exclusively.

 ---------------------
 Developmental Roadmap